Marshall Milton Keynes AC

 On-the-Day entries (subject to availability): £12.00 (£14.00 unattached)

 From Junction 14 of the M1 Motorway, head for Milton Keynes; At the first roundabout, turn right onto the A509; Over the first roundabout and at the second turn left onto the V10, Brickhill Street; Follow car parks signs into the Willen Lake car parks.
 Please note that these are pay and display (pay on exit).

-The race registration and number collection is at the Willen Lake sailing/information cabin (next to Freedom Fitness gym) with the Start/Finish area on the Events Field (between the splash park and the water sports café).
+UPDATED: The race registration and number collection (plus toilets and changing facilities) is now at the Willen Lake Splash Park, with the Start/Finish area on the Events Field in front of the Splash Park.